sourav15102/MyLearning/Dev/Backend/Java/Set.md

 These are general time complexities for the operations on a `HashSet` in Java.
 The actual performance may vary based on factors such as the hash function quality, load factor, and collisions.
 The worst-case time complexity for certain operations is influenced by potential collisions, which might result in linked list traversal in separate chaining hash table implementations.

+Questions:
+Q1: why would hashset's performance depend on number of elements?
+A1: